MaksymilianSzymczak/ML24/README.md

 Does PCA improve the separation of data points from different clusters compared to the original feature spaces?
 Explain why.

 **Odpowiedź:**
 PCA może poprawić separację klastrów, ponieważ skupia się na kierunkach w danych, które maksymalizują wariancję.
-Jeśli różnice między klastrami są związane z tymi kierunkami, PCA może lepiej uwidocznić grupowanie.
-W porównaniu z oryginalnymi cechami, PCA eliminuje redundancję i redukuje szum, co może prowadzić do lepszej separacji.
+Widzimy, że żółte i zielone punkty nachodzą na siebie w niemałym stopniu, natomiast po analizie wykresu 3D widać dlaczego.

 ### Secondary Question
 Remember: before applying PCA, standardize the data so that each feature has a mean of 0 and a variance of 1.